WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 Inputters provide different methods of collecting HTML input for PDF generation.

-Outputters provide different methods of outputting the rendered pdf file.
+Outputters provide different methods of outputting the rendered PDF file.

 To successfully produce a PDF you must pass an inputter and an outputter into HeydayWkHtmlToPdf and then process.